-- only permanent staff who have successfully completed their probation can submit a salary advance request - salary advances must be requested on the official form, which can be found on The Loop, and must be signed by the employee before being authorised by their line manager.
+- only permanent staff who have successfully completed their probation can submit a salary advance request - salary advances must be requested on the official form, obtained from payroll, and must be signed by the employee before being authorised by their line manager.
 In the absence of their line manager, the form should be signed by the Director - the form should include the amount that will be advanced against your salary, this must not be more than 20% of the employee's monthly salary - the form should also indicate the repayment plan, employees can agree to repay in monthly instalments over a maximum of three months.
-If no repayment plan is stipulated, the advances will be deducted in full from the first monthly payment following the advance
+If no repayment plan is stipulated, the advances will be deducted in full from the first monthly payment following the advance.